BartMassey/ttt-bench/README.md

 I used standard language tools, and the fastest simple settings I could manage.
-The C was compiled with -O2 and the Java with -O. The JavaScript was run with the d8 shell of the v8 interpreter [1], and with the js shell of SpiderMonkey [2].
+The C was compiled with -O2 and the Java with -O. The JavaScript was run with the d8 shell of the v8 interpreter [1], with the Java-based rhino interpreter shell [2], and with the js shell of SpiderMonkey [3].
 I don't have access to Matlab; I would be curious to find out how its performance compares with Octave's on this benchmark.

 Timings on my home machine (2GHz Intel Core 2 Quad Q9300) are as follows: